nsbno/trafficinfo-baseline-micronaut/README.md

 - must be deployed using terraform code.

 ### MAY
-- may use access token scopes to authorize user for fine grained access control.
+- may use access token scopes to authorize user for fine-grained access control.

 ## Infrastructure checklist for new microservice
-### Create a new repository with "use this template" on Github.
+### Create a new repository with "use this template" on GitHub.
 Clone repository and update all references to micronaut baseline with new project name
    1. gradle config
    2. source code, packages, classes etc.